 DoSER Holiday Lecture: Are We Only Our Genes?

 Almost 200 people joined DoSER on December 13 for the 2012 Annual Holiday Lecture which explored the complex relationship between genes and human identity.
 Renowned molecular biologist and scholar of science and religion, Denis Alexander, described recent advances in developmental biology, genomics, epigenetics and behavioral genetics, including the flurry of publications describing results from the Encyclopedia of DNA Elements (ENCODE) consortium, and discussed their implications for notions of human freedom and responsibility.
 Journalist Steve Paluson responded with a discussion of the similar issues raised by developments in the field of neuroscience.
-Read the AAAS news story about the event.
-Or watch the lecture in its entirety.
+Watch the lecture in its entirety below.

 Edward G. Derrick, Chief Program Director, AAAS Center of Science, Policy and Society Programs

 Jennifer Wiseman, Program Director, AAAS Dialogue on Science Ethics and Religion

 Denis Alexander, Emeritus Director of the Faraday Institute for Science and Religion, St. Edmund’s College, Cambridge University, UK